awsdocs/aws-elemental-mediapackage-user-guide/doc_source/hj-create.md

 Create a harvest job to extract a live\-to\-VOD asset from an unencrypted, live HLS stream\.

 **Important**
 To run a harvest job and save the live\-to\-VOD asset, MediaPackage must have permissions to access and write to the Amazon S3 bucket where the asset will be stored\.
-To create a role that gives MediaPackage the right permissions, see [Allowing AWS Elemental MediaPackage to Access Amazon S3](setting-up-create-trust-rel.md)\.
+To create a role that gives MediaPackage the right permissions, see [Allowing AWS Elemental MediaPackage to Access Other AWS Services](setting-up-create-trust-rel.md)\.

 You can use the MediaPackage console, the AWS CLI, or the MediaPackage API to create a harvest job\.
 For information about creating a job through the AWS CLI or MediaPackage API, see the [AWS Elemental MediaPackage API Reference](https://docs.aws.amazon.com/mediapackage/latest/apireference/)\.